Please note: Viewing with a "smart phone" may be challenging; it's best to view with a desk top computer with a larger screen.

 As part of the Patriot Act, addressing U.S.A. security, amateur radio can be a part of it by providing emergency traffic.
 For a proper operation radio interference (RFI) needs to be eliminated.
 Some interference comes from bad people, we call "ET" (for electronic terrorist), by getting a hold of the sensitive access information and jamming our repeaters in the area.
 Therefore, when you apply for the access info please keep it to your self. (no listing on the internet, such as social media, general repeater database listings, etc.) We thank you in advance for helping out in this matter.

-I found x.xx MHz frequency I happen to be hunting around for on various bands and hear some of the same traffic as the 20 repeater.
+I found x.xx MHz frequency I happen to be hunting around for on various bands and hear some of the same traffic as the 20 frequency.
 Some of these are in the repeater directory.For SRG that is not the case.
 SRG promotes coverage in Eastern Washington.
 One way to accomplish this is to use the repeater.
 That way everyone can hear what's going on.
 Who knows, maybe someone out of town might be interested in listening, or even want to join in.

 Having said this, there are cases where moving to a local repeater or simplex is appropriate: